Engee documentation

 plot( New_X, New_Y; aspect_ratio=:equal, seriestype = :scatter)

-.
-It is possible to reproduce the model and make sure that the given points in the model are built similarly to the previous graph, but we will not repeat ourselves.
+To set the variable signals of the DAC, the obtained variables of the coordinates of the logo points New_X and New_Y They are written in blocks Repeating Sequence Stair.
+You can reproduce the model and make sure that the specified points in the model are plotted similarly to the previous graph, but we will not repeat ourselves.
 Let's move on to code generation.

-Code generation and project building¶
+Code generation and project assembly

 # @markdown **Генерация кода:**